mayank95b/Temperature_monitoring_using_IoT-hub/README.md

     pi@raspberrypi:~ $ sudo python setup.py install

 Step4 :
-Before continuing any further I do recommend testing the DHT11 sensor is working correctly.

-This can quickly be done by changing some of the lines of the file simpletest.py in the location: /Adafruit_Python_DHT/examples/
+Before continuing any further I do recommend testing the DHT11 sensor is working correctly.This can quickly be done by changing some of the lines of the file simpletest.py in the location: /Adafruit_Python_DHT/examples/

 Below are the areas of the file which require changing and the values required (e.g. pin = 4) to enable the test script to work: